mParticle/docs/src/pages/developers/warehouse-sync-api/quickstart/index.md

     <img src="/images/dwi/tutorial8.png" alt="Postman page showing body of post request">

     The values in `{{Sample Values}}` is taken from the environment variables you updated in earlier steps.
-Ensure the values for `source_account_id`, `region`, `warehouse`, and `database` reflect the correct values for your organization’s Snowflake data warehouse.
-You may need to work with your Snowflake DBA to ensure you have the correct values.
+Make sure these values match the values for your organization’s data warehouse.
+You may need to work with your database administrator to ensure you have the correct values.

 5. Once you are confident all values are correct, click the blue **Send** button to issue the API call to create the Connection configuration.
 If everything is correct, mParticle will return a success message with details about the configuration you just created.
 If it was not successful, you will get an error message with additional information pointing to what the issue might be.